 Is There a Best Time for This Treatment?

 While you can have this treatment during any time of the year, it may be a good idea to schedule your treatment during the autumn and winter when there is less potential for sunlight exposure.
 You may want to schedule this treatment at least six months before an important life event, as well.

 Who Are Good Candidates?

-From pronounced wrinkles to facial scarring to pigmentation concerns, CO2 laser resurfacing is generally a good treatment option.
+From pronounced wrinkles to facial scarring to pigmentation concerns, Fractional CO2 laser resurfacing is generally a good treatment option.
 A consultation will be able to determine if this treatment is a good match for your skin tone, skin type, and skin concerns.

 Renew Your Skin With Laser Skin Resurfacing

 If you want to make a big impact and improve the overall health and appearance of your skin, then laser skin resurfacing treatments may be your best treatment options.
 Laser treatments are more efficient and effective than many other cosmetic treatments and over-the-counter products.
 Please contact The Institute of Aesthetic Surgery in Orlando, FL to schedule your consultation today.